 HER2 is a protein in the body that plays a role in cell growth.
 However, this protein doesn’t always work correctly.
 This is called “overexpression.”
 When HER2 overexpression occurs in a cell, it can grow rapidly.
 If this growth is not controlled, tumors can form.
-HER2 can cause different types of cancer including, but not limited to, breast, esophageal, and bladder cancers.
+HER2 can cause different types of cancer such as breast, esophageal, and bladder cancers.

-Oftentimes, standard cancer treatments don’t work on cancers that overexpress HER2 proteins because the cancer cells learn to escape and camouflage themselves from your immune system.
-The development of HER2 targeted therapies, such as the study therapy being researched in the CT-0508 Study 101 trial, are needed.
+Sometimes, standard cancer treatments don’t work on cancers that overexpress HER2 proteins because the cancer cells learn to escape and camouflage themselves from your immune system.
+The development of HER2 targeted therapies, such as the study treatment being investigated in the CT-0508 Study 101 trial and the CT-0508 in combination with Pembrolizumab substudy, are needed.